Café Apropo bombing: Aftermath

 Following the attack, the Israeli Military Intelligence Directorate found for the first time clear evidence which proved that the Palestinian leader Yasser Arafat was encouraging and initiating militant attacks on Israeli civilians within Israel in order to advance the negotiations with Israel.

 A monument has been placed near the site of the attack which was created by the artist Eliezer Weishoff.
 The monument depicts three roses which were cut off.

 The attack is remembered among the Israeli public, in part, due to the picture taken of a six-month-old infant girl in a clown costume who survived the attack because she was saved by her mother, who protected her with her body from the force of the blast.
-In January 2015, the child from the photograph, since identified as Shani Winter, joined the Israeli Defense Forces, accompanied by the same traffic policewoman who carried her in the photo.
+In January 2015, the child from the photograph, since identified as Shani Winter, joined the Israel Defense Forces, accompanied by the same traffic policewoman who carried her in the photo.